10 Regression

 10.4 Train on multiple training/test resamples

 train() can as easily train on multiple resamples, which will output objects of class RegressionRes object for regression.
-All you need to do is specify the outer resampling parameters using the outer_resampling argument.
+All you need to do is specify the outer resampling configuration using the outer_resampling_config argument.

 resmod_lightrf <- train(